codeplatoon-fullstack/installfest/Linux/README.md

 $ code
 # to open a specific file, specify it as the first argument to `code`
 $ code myfile.txt
+# to open the current folder
+$ code .
 ```

 Test that this `code` command actually works before moving on.
 You may need to close and reopen your terminal.